mdeboute/hotel/mysql/README.md

 # How to launch the database on your computer ?
-Run this commands on your terminal (a bash) :
+Run this commands in this folder on your terminal (a bash) :
 1.  `./start_db.sh` (to start the db)
 2. `./stop_db.sh` (to stop the db)
 3. `./show_db.sh` (to obtain a mysql shell and see/communicate with the db)